tri3ans4h/boiler-plate-nestjs/README.md

 ## Boilerplate
 This is starter boilerplate use nestjs.

-### Metode digunakan
+## Dependency
-- Prisma
+- Prisma ORM
 - Swagger
-- Authentication
-  - Use Jwt
+- JWT
-- Authorization
+- CASL
-  - Use Casl
+- Minio

 ## How run